dudugan/phylobio_final/README.md

 statistical methods ([1](https://www.reddit.com/r/pokemon/comments/ect3kx/pokemon_phylogenetic_tree_of_life_updated_for), [2](https://www.youtube.com/watch?v=NLuyiw3_I0c), [3](https://jgeekstudies.org/2024/08/24/euarthropod-diversity-in-pokemon-searching-for-the-ancestral-type/), [4](https://www.researchgate.net/publication/323639991_Arthropod_diversity_in_Pokemon), [5](https://www.youtube.com/@Pokecology)), and one group actually did apparently use a Bayesian MCMC analysis ([6](https://www.youtube.com/watch?v=mTItPwZThNM))!
-However, their research wasn't well-documented at all (and therefore completely impossible to replicate - this isn't to down on them because they probably did not consider it as serious as an analysis of Earth-species) *and* they did this analysis at least 11 years ago, with a different set of tools and without most of the pokémon we know and love today (including all fairy-type pokémon)?
+However, their research wasn't well-documented at all (and therefore completely impossible to replicate - this isn't to down on them because they probably did not consider it as serious as an analysis of Earth-species, *and* they did this analysis at least 11 years ago, with a different set of tools and without most of the pokémon we know and love today (including all fairy-type pokémon)).
 Also, they used a very limited set of characteristics and weighted pokémon type very highly in a way I don't think I will, and they didn't clamp anything at all, whereas I will probably not include most legendary pokémon in my analysis, as they're more like mythical creatures - only one organism alive at any one time, not a species.
 (However, I do think those people are still really cool for doing this 11 years ago :).